jumppad-labs/jumppad/README.md

 ## Testing:

-The project has two types of test, pure code Unit tests and, Functional tests which apply real blueprints to a locally running Docker engine and test output.
+The project has two types of tests, pure code Unit tests and Functional tests, which apply real blueprints to a locally-running Docker engine and test output.

 ### Unit tests: